opensearch-project/opensearch-sdk-java/DESIGN.md

 ```
 extensions:
-  - name: opensearch-sdk-java // extension name
+  - name: sample-extension // extension name
-    uniqueId: opensearch-sdk-java-1 // identifier for the extension
+    uniqueId: opensearch-sdk-1 // identifier for the extension
     hostName: 'sdk_host' // name of the host where extension is running
     hostAddress: '127.0.0.1' // host to reach
     port: '4532' // port to reach